vertica/spark-connector/README.md

 The methods for creating a spark cluster are documented [here](https://spark.apache.org/docs/latest/cluster-overview.html).

 Once you have a spark cluster, you can run such an application with spark-submit, including the connector jar.

-#### Spark compatibility

-The connector supports all Spark 3 releases.
-Our release numbers is of the major.minor.patch format, with the major and minor numbers always matches that of the latest Spark 3 release.

 ```shell
 spark-submit --master spark://cluster-url.com:7077 --deploy-mode cluster sparkconnectorprototype-assembly-0.1.jar